Top Baseball Prospects for 2016 and Beyond

-Top Pirates Prospects for 2013
+Top Pirates Prospects for 2016

 Current Overall SB ranking shown in grid below.

-SB 5 BA 7 SC 4 BP 3 SN ES 8 ML 9
+SB 8 BA 14 SC 6 BP 11 SN ES 6 ML 5

-Like a taller twin to Gerrit Cole, righty James Taillon is a geniune monster power arm from Texas (via Quebec), a very high-ceiling pitcher who has already cracked 100mph on many radar guns.
-If that's not enough to get your attention, note that while his slider and change are below average, his curveball has already been rated a plus pitch.
-If he can hold his arm together under increasing workloads and develop his command and control to pro levels, he could be a viable #2 or #3 starter by 2014 or so, with a shot at being a genuine ace somewhere down the road.
-If Pittsburgh can keep Taillon, Cole and Allie together and healthy, they could have a rotation that evokes 1990s-era Atlanta only a couple of years from now.
+Like a taller twin to Gerrit Cole, righty James Taillon is a geniune monster power arm from Texas (via Quebec), a very high-ceiling pitcher who has already cracked 100mph on radar guns.
+If that's not enough to get your attention, note that while his slider and change are below average, his curveball is universally acclaimed as a plus pitch.
+If he can hold his arm together under increasing workloads and refine his command and control to pro levels, he could be a viable #2 or #3 starter at any time, with a legitimate shot at being an ace a little further down the road.

 Full Scouting Report for Jameson Taillon

 SB 147 BA SC BP SN ES 23 ML

 Alexi is said to have the quick hands and feet necessary to stick at shortstop, but he also has a quick everything-else: plus speed is clearly his main offensive weapon.
 Power may never come, depending on how his slender frame fills out, but he's already showing superior on-base skill, and the Pirates should already be delighted with his development, no matter when he finds the ceiling.